39 Career Overall Rank

 While Makinti Napanangka appeared regularly between 2003 and 2006 amongst the '50 Most Collectable Artists’ in Art Collector magazine, her work varies greatly in quality and became increasingly untidy from the beginning of 2007 until her death in 2011.
 Nine of the top ten highest prices are all for relatively large works equal or greater than 122 x 152 cm in size while the vast majority of her lesser results have been for relatively minor paintings or paintings with provenance other than Papunya Tula Artists.

 It was in fact a non-Papunya Tula painting which set a record for the artist in May 2005 at Lawson~Menzies when sold for $60,000 against a presale estimate of $50,000-60,000.
 The work was originally purchased from Central Art in Alice Springs and accompanied by a 40-minute video of the artist painting at various stages throughout its creation.
 This record was broken the following year when Sotheby’s sold a beautiful Papunya Tula painting Lupulnga 2003 in July 2006 for $72,000 against a presale estimate of $60,000-80,000.
-Still with an average of just $10,417 and just 28 works sold above this mean out of the 202 that have apeared for sale at public auction, all but a tiny number of her higher priced works have Papunya Tula provenance.
+Still, with only 28 works sold for more than $10,000, all but a tiny number of her higher priced works have Papunya Tula provenance.

 Surprisingly 65 works, with many fine paintings amongst them, have sold for less than $5,000.
 These have included a number of relatively large pieces sold principally through Lawson~Menzies and Shapiro Auctioneers between 2003 and 2005.